Bennett Valley AVA

 Bennett Valley is an American Viticultural Area (AVA) located in Sonoma County, California within the Bennett Valley landform.
 The boundaries of this appellation are outlined entirely within the North Coast AVA, primarily overlaps Sonoma Valley AVA and partially into both Sonoma Coast AVA and Sonoma Mountain AVA.
-It was established on October 30, 2003 as the nation's 149th, the state's 87th and the county's thirteenth appellation by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Jean L. Arnold, CEO of Matanzas Creek Winery in Santa Rosa, proposing a new viticultural area in Sonoma County known as "Bennett Valley."
+It was established as the nation's 150^{th}, the state's 90^{th} and the county's thirteenth appellation on October 30, 2003 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Jean L. Arnold, CEO of Matanzas Creek Winery in Santa Rosa, proposing a new viticultural area in Sonoma County known as "Bennett Valley."

 Sonoma Valley's smallest viticultural area of 8140 acre is surrounded to the south, east and west by the Sonoma Mountains, southeast of the city of Santa Rosa and approximately 45 mi northeast of San Francisco on U.S. 101.
 The region receives a moderating effect on its climate from the Pacific Ocean through the cool coastal fogs and breeze that creep into the area from the southwest through Crane Canyon between Sonoma Mountain and Taylor Mountain.
 At the outset, its vineyards cultivated about 650 acre with Barbera, Cabernet Sauvignon, Cabernet Franc, Chardonnay, Grenache, Merlot, Pinot Noir, Sauvignon Blanc and Syrah are the leading grape varieties.